Skip to Main Content

 Here are some tips for creating your DMP:

 • If the research is a team project, develop the DMP as a team.
-The DMP should have an owner and be developed with the input of everyone in the team who is involved in data management.
+The DMP should have an accountable owner and be developed with the input of everyone in the team who is involved in data management.
+Everyone in the team should be aware of the DMP and know where to find it.

-• Add as much detail as you need.
+• Develop the plan in as much detail as you need.
 The important thing is that the DMP is a practical resource for the project.
-This may involve recording considerable detail, e.g. about file organisation and naming, data processing instructions, etc. Imagine what would happen if a key member of the team left and someone else had to take over their data management responsibilities.
+This may involve recording considerable detail, e.g. about protocols for data collection, quality assurance, and anonymisation.
+Imagine what would happen if a key member of the team left and someone else had to take over their data management responsibilities.
 What would they need to know?

-• Use the DMP: don't just file it and forget it.
+• Maintain the DMP as a living document, which is regularly reviewed and updated as the research progresses.
+Keeping an up-to-date DMP will make it easier for you to meet the University’s requirements, and should have practical benefits in helping you to keep organised and maintain the quality of your data.
 Ensure team members are aware of and follow the plan, and review the plan on a regular basis, updating it as the project progresses.
 It could be a standing item on the agenda for project team meetings.

-• If you need help writing your project DMP, or would like your DMP to be reviewed, contact the Research Data Manager.
+• If you need help writing your project DMP, or would like your DMP to be reviewed, contact the Research Data Service.

 We provide training on data management planning, for both staff and students.
 Visit our training information for more details.